puelocesar/rn-ais-protocol-decoding/README.md

+## Disclaimer

+This is a fork from (https://github.com/doron2402/ais-protocol-decoding) to make it work on React Native

 ## AIS Decoder
   The automatic identification system (AIS) is an automatic Tracking system used on ships and by vessel traffic services (VTS).